tigerneil/awesome-deep-rl/README.md

 # deep-reinforcement-learning-records
 ![Landscape of **DRL**/GAN](images/landscape.jpeg)
-Explicitly show the relationships between various techniques of deep reinforcement learning methods.
+Explicitly show the relationships between various techniques of deep reinforcement learning methods. **Recommendations and suggestions are welcome**.

 Dedicated for learning and researching on DRL.
 ## Value based methods